reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

   Assertions.assertEquals(OptionalInt.of(9), result);
 }
 ```

 In this test, we use `IntBinaryOperator` to sum two integers.
 We use it to add two numbers and apply it to a stream to sum all elements.
 We validate both operations.
 The `reduce()` method with `IntBinaryOperator` is useful for operations like summing, finding the maximum or minimum, or other cumulative operations on stream elements.

 ### LongBinaryOperator

 **The `LongBinaryOperator` interface represents an operation upon two long-valued operands and producing a long-valued result.**

 ```java
 @FunctionalInterface
 public interface LongBinaryOperator {
   long applyAsLong(long left, long right);
 }
 ```

 This is the primitive type specialization of `BinaryOperator` for `long` numbers.
-It's a special interface where the functional method is called `applyAsLong()` and it works with two `long` numbers.
+It's a special interface where there is the functional method named `applyAsLong()`and it works with two `long` numbers.

 Let's figure out how to work with `LongBinaryOperator`:

 ```java
 @Test
 void longBinaryOperator() {